netdata/netdata/docs/cloud/manage/role-based-access.md

 #### Which functionalities are available for each role?

-In more detail, you can find on the following tables detailing which functionalities are available for each role on each domain.
+In more detail, you can find on the following tables which functionalities are available for each role on each domain.

 ##### Space Management